MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: OK.
 {: .interviewee }

-AW: And he said, [“This is a CD I made with my dad.”](http://ahab.garone.net) And I said something to the effect of, <span class="important">“Ah that’s great.
+AW: And he said, [“This is a CD I made with my dad.”&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://ahab.garone.net) And I said something to the effect of, <span class="important">“Ah that’s great.
 Yeah, I’ll definitely listen to it.
 By the way, I hate almost everything.”</span> [Laughs] You know, or something to this effect.
 {: .interviewer }

 MK: [Laughs] That’s great.